-- Any primary or secondary document as listed in ARM 23.3.131 (or later in this section). - A U.S. or Montana income tax return for the previous year. - A Montana voter registration card. - A receipt for personal or real property taxes paid within the last year to the State of Montana or a Montana county. - A current automobile or life insurance policy or statement. - A certified copy of school records issued by the school the applicant is currently attending or attended within four months of the application. - A written statement from the applicant's parent, guardian, or adult child that the applicant resides at the same address as the parent, guardian, or adult child, along with a copy of a document permitted under this rule that evidences the Montana residence address of the applicant's parent, guardian, or adult child. - The original copy of a rental agreement signed by the landlord or rental agent that includes the applicant's name and residence address. - A home mortgage or equity loan papers showing the applicant's name and residence address, a rural address will be accepted when there is not other physical address. - Any of the following, dated or issued not more than four months prior to application: - A payroll check or payroll check stub. - A bank statement. - A utility bill or utility hookup order. - · Canceled mail addressed to the applicant.
+- any primary or secondary document as listed in Administrative Rules of Montana 23.3.131 - a U.S. or Montana income tax return for the previous year - · a Montana voter registration card - a receipt for personal or real property taxes paid within the last year to the state of Montana or a Montana county - a current automobile or life insurance policy or statement - a certified copy of school records issued by the school the applicant is attending or attended within four months of the application - a written statement from the applicant's parent, guardian or adult child that the applicant resides at the same address as the parent, guardian or adult child, along with a copy of a document permitted under this rule that shows the Montana residential address of the applicant's parent, guardian or adult child - the original copy of a rental agreement or rent payment receipt signed by the landlord or rental agent that includes the applicant's name and residential address - home mortgage or equity loan papers showing the applicant's name and residential address a rural address will be accepted when there is no other physical address - any of the following, dated or issued not more than four months prior to application: - o a payroll check or payroll check stub - o a bank statement - a utility bill or utility hook-up order - o canceled mail addressed to the applicant - if the applicant is homeless, a descriptive address of the location where the applicant actually resides, e.g., "under the west end of the East Street bridge."
+The applicant must also provide a separate mailing address and present a written statement from a social service agency on the agency's letterhead verifying the applicant's homeless status and the descriptive address given by the applicant